Our Team

 Lori Mastrogiacomo, M.A., BCBA, LBA (CT/NY)

-Lori is Founding Director of Gold Coast Children’s Center.
-She holds a Master’s degree in clinical psychology (behavior analysis track) from the University of Massachusetts Dartmouth.
+Lori is Founding Director of Gold Coast Children’s Center and an Adjunct Professor and Academic Advisor at the Institute for Applied Behavioral Science at Endicott College.
+She holds a Master’s degree in clinical psychology (behavior analysis track) from the University of Massachusetts Dartmouth, and is pursuing a doctoral degree in Applied Behavior Analysis at Endicott College.
 She is a Board Certified Behavior Analyst, and a Licensed Behavior Analyst in CT and NY.
 Lori has worked with children, adolescents, and adults with autism and behavioral challenges in home, school and community settings since 1995.
-She was previously Director of Outreach at Milestones Behavioral Health (formerly the Connecticut Center for Child Development, CCCD), a private nonprofit program serving individuals with autism.
+She has previously served in Clinical Director, Director of Outreach, and Behavior Analyst roles at private, nonprofit school programs, center-based, and home-based programs.
 She developed and implemented a parent training program at New Jersey Medical School-UMDNJ, which served as an internship site for graduate students working towards their Master’s degree in ABA.
-Other previous experience includes serving as Clinical Director and Behavior Analyst at private, nonprofit school programs serving children with autism, and working as an Outreach Case Manager at Alpine Learning Group.
-She has served as an Adjunct lecturer in the Department of Psychology at Caldwell University, and has presented at numerous conferences in the areas of autism and ABA.
-She has been a guest reviewer for the Journal of Early Intensive Behavioral Intervention and has authored contributions for the newsletters of ASAT, NJABA, and Autism New Jersey.
+Lori has presented at numerous conferences in the areas of autism and ABA.
+She has been a guest reviewer for the Journal of Early Intensive Behavioral Intervention and the European Journal of Behavior Analysis and has published in the peer-reviewed journal Education and Treatment of Children.
 Lori is Past President of the New Jersey Association for Behavior Analysis (NJABA), and Past President of the Autism SIG of the Association for Behavior Analysis International (ABAI).
 She has also served as Coordinator of the Clinical Corner section of the newsletter, a member of the grants committee, and an externship co-coordinator for the Association for Science in Autism Treatment (ASAT).
 Lori’s thesis research addressed teaching pediatric residents to identify early signs of autism.
-Other research interests include parent training, autism, management of problem behavior, and effective inclusion of individuals with developmental disabilities in community settings.
+Other research interests include early language development, parent training, compassionate care, interprofessional collaboration, and effective inclusion of individuals with developmental disabilities in less restrictive settings.
+Lori lives in North Stamford.
+She and her husband have 3 wonderful sons.
+She enjoys cooking, reading, practicing yoga, spending time at the beach year-round, and being with her family.

 Holly Doyle